shakes76/PatternFlow/transform/s4371869_radon_transform/README.md

 ### Future Work

 It is noticed that the performance of the ported algorithm is significantly worse than the original algorithm in scikit-image.
-Upon profiling on the algorithm,
+Upon [`cProfile`](https://docs.python.org/2/library/profile.html) to profile on the algorithm,

 ```
   my_sinogram = my_radon(image, theta=theta, circle=True)